-Once you’ve decided you really do need the loan, it’s time to research and compare lenders.
+Once you’ve decided you really do need the loan, it’s time to research and compare short term lenders.
 While interest rates are an important consideration, there are other factors related to overall customer experience that should also be considered, such as the loan terms available and the lender’s reputation for customer service.

 It’s important to realise that the loan business is highly competitive and lenders, including banks, are constantly vying for your business.
 The bank that offers the cheapest loan in March might be underbid by another bank in April.
 That’s why it’s crucial to keep up with the latest figures.

 Armed with the most current information on bank offerings, it might be an excellent time to consider refinancing your mortgage or consolidating your existing higher-rate loans and card balances with a single loan that can be made at today’s historically low interest rates.